Your application must be accompanied by a medical report form if any of the following apply to you:

 - On a regular basis you are taking, drugs or medication which would be likely to make you an unsafe driver

-A medical report form is required with an application for a driving licence or learner permit where the driver is aged 70 years and over or where the driving licence or learner permit they are renewing expires on the eve of their seventieth birthday.
+A medical report form is required when applying for a driving licence or learner permit where the driver is aged 75 years and over or where the driving licence or learner permit they are renewing expires the day before their 75th birthday.

 The Medical Report must be completed correctly by a registered medical practitioner and you must sign the declaration in their presence.
 It must be presented to the NDLS within one month of being signed by the medical practitioner.
 Please note the maximum term for higher categories on a full licence is 5 years.